-Before pursuing a Fashion Design degree at one of the worlds' foremost fashion design schools, the Fashion Institute of Technology in New York City, New York; Aimee practiced as a litigation attorney in Miami, Florida where she is a licensed attorney in Florida and the District of Columbia.
+Aimee obtained a Fashion Design degree at one of the worlds' foremost fashion design schools, the Fashion Institute of Technology in New York City, New York.
+Aimee is additionally a licensed attorney in Florida and the District of Columbia.
 She previously obtained a Bachelors Degree and Law Degree at the University of South Dakota.

 After releasing her first collection in 2018, The Deco Collection, she was selected to showcase her designs at two New York Fashion Week runway shows, that were recommended by the New York Times.
 She was also selected to showcase her designs for Raw Artists and FIT Runway 27.
 In December '18 and January '19, she was featured as an up and coming designer and her designs were featured in Fashion Avenue News Magazine.
-She will debut designs from her new 2019 collection at NYFW in February of 2019.
+She debuted her new 2019 Sharon Springs Collection at NYFW in February of 2019.
+Her designs have recently been featured in Newsweek, Popsugar, and Zimbio as worn by celebrities on the red carpet.
 Additionally, her artwork has been displayed at prominent galleries such as the Museum at FIT in New York, New York.

 While Aimee specializes creating unique designs utilizing activewear and knit textiles, her prior training and experience also involves the use of a wide range of textiles and special techniques such as embroidery, pleating and draping.